ketuvin/ketuvin/README.md

 - PostgreSQL
 - SQL Server

+# Goal by next year 2024

+Learn this ff. technologies
+- NodeJS
+- NestJS
+- Ruby on Rails
+- AI

 <!--
 **ketuvin/ketuvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.